Wayland Dean

-Wayland Ogden Dean (June 20, 1902 – April 11, 1930) was a Major League Baseball pitcher.
+Wayland Ogden Dean (June 20, 1902 – April 11, 1930) was an American Major League Baseball pitcher.
 He played seven seasons in professional baseball, four at the major league level.
 In his major league career, Dean went 24–36 with a 4.87 ERA, 1 save, and 147 strikeouts in 96 games, and 60 starts.

 Professional career

 Early minor league career

 Dean began his professional career in with the Class-C Daytona Beach Islanders.
 He went 8–6 with 77 runs allowed in 19 games with the Islanders.
 Later that season, Dean played for the Class-AA Louisville Colonels of the American Association.
 In 11 games, Dean went 3–5 with a 4.88 ERA.
 The next season, Dean continued to play for the Colonels.
 He went 21–8 with a 3.27 ERA in 36 games that season.
 Dean ended the season fifth in the league in wins.

 New York Giants

 Dean was purchased by the New York Giants after being described by The New York Times as being the "most-sought-after young twirler in the minor leagues."
 Dean refused to sign a contract offered to him by the Giants in January of that year.
 In his major league debut, the Giants lost to the Washington Nationals 3–2.
 On the season, Dean went 6–12 with a 5.01 ERA, and 39 strikeouts in 26 games, 20 starts.
 In 1925, Dean played his second season with the Giants.
 On June 12, Dean was injured after he was struck in the knee during batting practice before a game against the Pittsburgh Pirates at Forbes Field.
 Dean also struck out Hall of Famer Mel Ott in Ott's first major league at-bat.
 On the season, Dean went 10–7 with a 4.64 ERA, 1 save, and 53 strikeouts.